AleCie/BatchBlenderToUnity/README.md

 # BatchBlenderToUnity
+Python script for Blender 2.8 for batch exporting models to Unity.

+* Works with Blender 2.8
-Batch export selected objects as separate files from Blender to Unity FBX, with correctly applied scale and rotation.
+* Exports selected objects as separate files to predefined path (you have to edit the path in the script)
+* Correctly applies transforms (scale and rotation in Unity is as it should be)

+I claim no resposibility for corrupted blender files.
+Back up your project and use it at your own risk.